 Have any of you accidentally cut yourself with a knife while cooking?
 Or maybe stepped on a rusty nail?

 I bet you didn’t just place a band-aid on those wounds.
-I’m sure you thoroughly cleaned it out to reduce the risk of infection, maybe got stitches, and ultimately cared for the wound with new bandages as needed until it completely healed.
-These steps are necessary to make sure you completely take care of the issue.
+I’m sure you thoroughly cleaned it out to reduce the risk of infection, maybe got stitches, and ultimately cared for the wound until it completely healed.
+These steps are necessary to make sure you take care of the issue.

 Why don’t these solutions work?
 Because it is not getting down to the root cause of the pain.

-Continuing to use the band-aid method for back pain is what can turn one small, simple episode of back pain into a chronic back pain issue.
+Continuing to use the band-aids method for the pain is what can turn one small, simple episode of back pain into a chronic back issue.